 Key Performance Indicators – what works, what doesn’t, and where to start

-This week we have a listener question from Jared in Florida.
-Jared is questioning the KPIs that are being measured by the organization and wonders how do you determine if you are measuring the right things.
+This week on the podcast, we have a listener question from Jared in Florida.
+Jared is questioning the Key Performance Indicators (KPIs) that are being measured by the organization and wonders how do you determine if you are measuring the right things.

 When it comes to sales, most of us are ultimately measured by performance vs. the number we are accountable to deliver.
 Performance vs Quota or Plan is a good measure of success on a monthly, quarterly, and annual basis depending on your product, solution, or service.
 What if you want to go beyond the financials?
 What are some of the other metrics you can track to illustrate or confirm success/failure?